 A pre-trained model for volumetric (3D) segmentation of brain tumors from MRIs based on BraTS 2018 data.

-The model is trained to segment the "tumor core" (TC) subregion of primary (gliomas) brain tumors based on 1 input MRI scans (T1c).
+The model is trained to annotate the "tumor core" (TC) subregion of primary (gliomas) brain tumors based on 1 input MRI scans (T1c) and 6 extreme points.
 The TC describes the bulk of the tumor, which is what is typically resected.
+The annotation algorithm is described in .
+The network architecture is described in .
+The workflow is described as below.

 This model utilized a similar approach described in 3D MRI brain tumor segmentation using autoencoder regularization, which was a winning method in BraTS2018 .
 The training was performed with the following: